p16/dashboard-poc/PASSWORD_PROTECTION.md

 ## Overview

-The O2 Competitive Analysis Dashboard now supports optional password protection.
+Analysis Dashboard now supports optional password protection.
 This feature allows you to secure access to the dashboard with a password while maintaining session-based authentication.

 ## Configuration